francescozanellato/PasteOnlyText/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+#Features

+Explore the text of your clipboard:
 ![immagine](https://github.com/user-attachments/assets/987feecd-0385-4f5f-8cb5-12d0448bfb54)

+Perform many actions on text (like all UPPERCASE or all lowercase) and images (fast cropping in the image in memory and saving):
 ![Senza titolo2](https://github.com/user-attachments/assets/0c7c6287-ed51-4361-93d2-dc7027b2aa59)